mesosphere/dcos-docs-site/pages/1.13/overview/architecture/task-types/index.md

 ### User space schedulers

-Additional schedulers can be installed as [scheduler services](/1.13/overview/concepts/#dcos-scheduler-service) on Marathon, either from the [Mesosphere Catalog](/1.13/overview/concepts/#mesosphere-universe) or directly through Marathon.
+Additional schedulers can be installed as [scheduler services](/1.13/overview/concepts/#dcos-scheduler-service) on Marathon, either from the [Mesosphere {{ model.packageRepo }}](/1.13/overview/concepts/#mesosphere-universe) or directly through Marathon.

 Example user space schedulers: